 There are currently four generations of the Richter family living at Blind Channel, and they continue to work as hard as ever to share this beautiful part of the coast with you.

 A Brief History of Blind Channel

 “After we had proceeded about ten miles from Point Chatham, the tide made so powerfully against us as obliged us about breakfast time to become again stationary in a bay (Knox Bay) on the northern shore in 32 fathoms of water.
 The land under which we anchored was a narrow island which I distinguished by the name of Thurlow Island.” - Captain George Vancouver, 16th July, 1792

 And so the island received its white man’s name, after a Lord Chancellor of England.
 It was later discovered that Thurlow consists of two islands, and the narrow passage between them was given the name Blind Channel, perhaps because Captain Vancouver had missed it.
 We can forgive him this oversight, for many a mariner has since roared past and wondered later where the turn-off was.
 The channel was later renamed Mayne Passage, but the community which formed on the east end of West Thurlow Island was stuck with the name Blind Channel.

-By 1910, the Thurlow Island Lumber Company sawmill was established at Blind Channel, and the B. C. Directory lists nine lumbermen, six woodsmen, a blacksmith, and a mill manager.
-Notches in the sides of big old stumps scattered here and there remind us today of the labouring woodsmen with bucksaws, and the wide shoes of workhorses attest to the method of delivery to the mill.
+By 1910, the Thurlow Island Lumber Company sawmill was established at Blind Channel, and the surviving directory lists nine lumbermen, six woodsmen, a blacksmith, and a mill manager.
+Notches in the sides of big old stumps scattered here and there remind us today of the woodsmen labouring with bucksaws, and the wide shoes of workhorses attest to the method of delivery to the mill.

 By 1918, the population had grown to 120, with Union Steam Ship freight and passenger boats stopping regularly, and for the next few decades the area bustled with activity.
 Blind Channel was home to a cannery, a shingle mill, and two large dance halls.
 The area continued to attract people looking for opportunity and an independant way of life, with the population peaking in the 1940s.